clairesunstudio/slidev-dataviz/week1.md

 <v-clicks>

-- Category data with no inherent order or ranking
+- Categories with no inherent order or ranking

 Examples include:
 - Types of fruits (e.g., apples, bananas, oranges).